Structure analysis¶

 0

 Each residue and atom has a flag that can be set manually and used to create a selection.
-In this example we select residues in the radius of 8Å from a selected point:
+In the following example we select residues within a radius of 8Å from a selected point:

 >>> selected_point = gemmi.Position(20, 40, 30)